andrewlalis/Concord/README.md

 - `name` The name of the server.
 - `description` A short description of what this server is for, or who it's run by.
 - `port` The port on which the server accepts client connections.
+- `acceptAllNewClients` Whether to automatically accept any new client that registers to this server.
+Set to false by default, meaning an administrator needs to approve any pending registration before it is complete.
 - `chatHistoryMaxCount` The maximum amount of chat messages that a client can request from the server at any given time.
 Decrease this to improve performance.
 - `chatHistoryDefaultCount` The default number of chat messages that are provided to clients when they join a channel, if they don't explicitly request a certain amount.
 Decrease this to improve performance.
 - `maxMessageLength` The maximum length of a message.
 Messages longer than this will be rejected.